 What will you do those six weeks?
 Making connections will be a big part of it.
 While you’ll immediately see that you’re in an island paradise, when you look closer, you’ll also see that poverty is a nearby neighbor.
 Spend time with those neighbors and really get to know them.
 Despite their poverty, they have a strong spirit and you can help strengthen their spirit further.
 Visit the elderly, sick, orphaned, homebound and imprisoned.
 Build homes for them or provide a fresh coat of paint.
 Help out in the schools.
 Be a friend.

-Time For Fun
+Time for Fun

 You’ll work hard during your time in St. Lucia, but what’s a tropical paradise without a little fun!
 You’ll be within walking distance of the beach — rinse away the work of the day with a dip in the Caribbean Sea.
 You’ll take a sailboat day-trip, hike to a volcano and explore the rain forest.
-Winter will be settling in back on campus, but you’ll be lounging ocean-side.
+Winter will be settling in back on campus, but you’ll be lounging ocean side.
 Visit the market and enjoy local cuisine, sightseeing and entertainment.

 Where You’ll Stay

-Our work will be centered in Castries City, St. Lucia, where we’ll have modest accommodations at the Pastoral Centre there.
+Our work will be centered in Castries City, St. Lucia, where we’ll have modest accommodations at the Pastoral Centre.
 We’ll have clean sleeping rooms, as well as toilet and shower facilities.
 You’ll eat well — there's nearly an endless variety of local vegetables, fruits and juices — and, after a day’s hard work, you’ll likely sleep well also.